TheOrzo/IKfIR/README.md

 The [Optuna hyperparameter optimization](https://optuna.org) framework make this task feasible by automating the hyperparameter search.
 By sampling for each run, called trial, a value for each parameter from a specified range and training a model with these parameters, the model performance can be evaluated based on the mean reward.
 Optuna then provides after a specified number of trials which hyperparameters lead to the best performance, have the highest influence on model performance and how they correlate to each other.

 Running the following command executes 200 optima trials.
 Parameter ranges for the PPO algorithm are taken from the [RL3 baselines zoo repository](https://github.com/DLR-RM/rl-baselines3-zoo/blob/726e2f1d3f1a6ea58ad4ae61c02a4ba71d241e4b/rl_zoo3/hyperparams_opt.py#L11C5-L11C22).
-To reduce the hyperparameter search space, i.e. limit the number of trials, we either kept certain parameters fixed or reduced their range based on experience.
+To reduce the hyperparameter search space, i.e. limit the number of trials, we either kept certain parameters fixed or reduced their range based on gathered insights from previous tests.
 Try it out by running the following:

 ```
 python hyperparameter_optimization.py
 ```

-We let optuna run for 30 hours.
+We let optuna run for 48 hours.
 The logs are also uploaded to this repository.
 See the next section for the access to the dashboard and our analysis of the results.

 ## Sources